devon-ge/PHBS_MLF_2018/README.md

 With the popularity of machine learning, a variety of applications are hoping to simplify both our lives and jobs.
 The state-of-the-art machine learning methods in pattern recognition enable humans to find the intrinsic relationship of things.
-For exampke, image recognition often compares the gray scale of scanned picture with dataset for identificaiton.
+For example, image recognition often compares the gray scale of scanned picture with dataset for identificaiton.
 How to transform a colorful picture to a gray one attracts attentions in algorithm research.
 This project, however, intends to color a gray picture, i.e., regain the original image.
 We try to map gray scale to RGB